Stir-fried tomato and scrambled eggs

-Stir-fried tomato and scrambled eggs (番茄炒蛋/番茄炒鸡蛋/西紅柿炒雞蛋) is a common household dish in China and Taiwan.
+Stir-fried tomato and scrambled eggs (番茄炒蛋/番茄炒鸡蛋/西紅柿炒雞蛋) is a common household dish in China.
 It is usually served as a main course.
-Because of the simplicity of preparation, it is popular in student canteens and is often paired with steamed rice.
+The dish is popular especially due to its simple preparation and widely available ingredients.

-Shakshouka (Arabic: شكشوكة) is a very similar dish eaten in the Levant of the Middle East.
-The dish is also considered a main dish in various parts in the Arab world.
+Shakshouka (Arabic: شكشوكة) is a similar dish eaten in the Levant of the Middle East, with eggs and tomatoes being the major ingredients.

-A similar dish in the Philippines is ginisang kamatis at itlog, is eaten usually during breakfast, and paired with garlic fried rice, or sandwiched between sliced pandesal.
+Another similar dish in the Philippines is ginisang kamatis at itlog, often served during breakfast, and paired with garlic fried rice, or sandwiched between sliced pandesal.

 History

 Scrambled eggs have been eaten in China for thousands of years but cooking them with tomatoes is a result of mixing Chinese and Western cuisine.
 Western restaurants using tomatoes in their cuisine began to appear in China during the late Qing Dynasty and early Republican era, influencing Chinese to experiment with tomatoes in cooking.
 This was particularly prominent around Shanghai, which was the most cosmopolitan Chinese city at the time.
 In the 1920s and 1930s, stir-fried tomato and scrambled eggs was sold at restaurants.
 It was around the 1940s that records of the home-cooked style stir-fried tomato and scrambled egg dish emerged.